yanik-recke/benchmarks_angular/README.md

 # BenchmarkAngular

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 18.2.8.
+This project was created for performance comparison of React, Vue.js and Angular as part of my bachelor thesis.

 ## Development server